 The Freedom School

-A young adult learning program for Israelis just finishing their military service.
+A young adult learning program for Israelis, aged 20-25.
 It is a six-month educational program that empowers youth to be activists and educators, working to end the occupation and build an equal and just society for all people in Palestine and Israel.

 Testimonials from this year’s Participants: